Major Edward E. Hartwick

 After graduation, Edward Hartwick received an appointment to the United State Military Academy in West Point, New York – the first person from the county to receive this distinction, according to The First Hundred Years, a book on the history of the Grayling area.
 He entered the academy in 1889 and graduated with high honors on June 12, 1893.
 He was initially appointed a second lieutenant in the Third Cavalry; then, in August, Lt.
 Hartwick was transferred to the Ninth United States Cavalry, and he served in this regiment for the next six years.

 When the Spanish-American War broke out in 1898, the Ninth and Tenth Regiments were sent to Cuba to fight alongside the Rough Riders, Colonel Theodore Roosevelt’s First U.S. Volunteer Cavalry.
-The future President made a name for himself and the Rough Riders at San Juan Hill, but – according to information from the Michigan Historical Center – credit was also due to Lt.
+The future U.S. president made a name for himself and the Rough Riders at San Juan Hill, but – according to information from the Michigan Historical Center – credit was also due to Lt.
 Hartwick and his Ninth Cavalry as well as the Tenth.
 In fact, Roosevelt mentioned Lt.
 Hartwick in his memoirs of the war.

 After returning to the United States in August 1898, Lt.
 Hartwick and his regiment were sent to Fort Huachuca in the Arizona Territory.
 He took leave in October to return to Grayling to marry Karen (Bessie) Michelson, his high school girlfriend.
 The newlyweds returned to Arizona, where Lt.
 Hartwick was stationed until he resigned his commission in August 1899.
-Prior to his resignation, he was promoted to First Lieutenant, but at that time a career in the military was not promising to an officer with a family because promotions came slowly during peacetime.
+Prior to his resignation, he was promoted to first lieutenant, but at that time a career in the military was not promising to an officer with a family because promotions came slowly during peacetime.

 So Edward and Karen Hartwick returned to Grayling, where Edward worked as a cashier for Grayling State Bank.
 In 1900, he bought interest in the Hanson-Michelson Lumber Company in Mason, Michigan, from Tom Hanson, the son of Rasmus Hanson.
 His partner was Nels Michelson, his father-in-law.
 In 1901, the Hartwicks moved to Jackson, where Mr. Hartwick joined with Thomas Woodfield to start the Hartwick-Woodfield Company, wholesale and retail dealers in lumber, millwork and fuel wood and operators of a planing mill.
 In 1909 they moved to Detroit to establish the Hartwick Lumber Company.
-The business grew to include several lumberyards in Detroit, and it brought Mr. Hartwick the financial security that an army career could not give him.
+The business grew to include several lumberyards in Detroit, and it brought Mr. Hartwick the financial security that an army career would not have given him.
 He subsequently became a director of several companies and was named first vice president of the Guaranty Trust Company.

 During these years, Edward and Karen raised a family.
 In 1903, Edward (Nelson) was born, followed by Robert in 1906.
 Edward Ernst, who was born in 1911, died the following year.